Use materialized views in Databricks SQL

 Load data from external systems

 Databricks recommends loading external data using Lakehouse Federation for supported data sources.
-For information on loading data from sources not supported by Lakehouse Federation, see Interact with external data on Databricks.
+For information on loading data from sources not supported by Lakehouse Federation, see Data format options.

 Refresh a materialized view